build-on-aws/content/posts/real-time-analytics-with-flink-sql/index.md

 ---

 Real-time data analytics allows businesses to stay ahead of their competitors by enabling them to identify emerging trends or changes in customer behavior while also providing them with the ability to monitor critical events in real-time.
-Some common use cases for real time data analytics include:
+Some common use cases for real-time data analytics include:

 1. Clickstream analytics to determine customer behavior
 2. Analyze real-time events from IoT devices
-3. Feed real time dashboards
+3. Feed real-time dashboards
-4. Trigger real time notifications and alarms
+4. Trigger real-time notifications and alarms

 To perform real-time analytics, a distinct set of tools are necessary for the collection and analysis of streaming data as compared to traditional analytic methods.
-The required infrastructure entails the selection of a messaging system, such as [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams?sc_channel=el&sc_campaign=datamlwave&sc_content=cicdetlsprkaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) (KDS) or Apache Kafka to support the capture of real-time data, and a real-time processing engine such as Amazon Kinesis Data Analytics or Apache Spark, to enable fast processing and analysis of incoming information.
+The required infrastructure entails the selection of a messaging system, such as [Amazon Kinesis Data Streams (KDS)](https://aws.amazon.com/kinesis/data-streams?sc_channel=el&sc_campaign=datamlwave&sc_content=cicdetlsprkaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) or Apache Kafka to support the capture of real-time data, and a real-time processing engine such as Amazon Kinesis Data Analytics or Apache Spark, to enable fast processing and analysis of incoming information.
-In this blog post we will ingest data into Kinesis Data Streams and analyze it using Kinesis Data Analytics.
+In this blog post we will ingest data into Kinesis Data Streams and analyze it using [Amazon Kinesis Data Analytics for Apache Flink (KDA)](https://console.aws.amazon.com/kinesisanalytics/home?sc_channel=el&sc_campaign=datamlwave&sc_content=cicdetlsprkaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 Apache Flink is an open-source stream processing engine that enables businesses to process streams and batch data for analytics, ETL processes, and data pipelines.
 At the heart of its functioning is a streaming runtime that provides distributed processing and fault tolerance capabilities.
 Apache Flink enables developers familiar with SQL to process and analyze streaming data with ease.
 Flink offers SQL syntax that supports event processing, time windows, and aggregations.
 This combination makes it a highly effective streaming query engine.

-[Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics?sc_channel=el&sc_campaign=datamlwave&sc_content=cicdetlsprkaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) (KDA) is a fully managed service that allows businesses to analyze real-time streaming data using SQL or programming languages such as Java, Scala, and Python.
+[Amazon Kinesis Data Analytics (KDA)](https://aws.amazon.com/kinesis/data-analytics?sc_channel=el&sc_campaign=datamlwave&sc_content=cicdetlsprkaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) is a fully managed service that allows businesses to analyze real-time streaming data using SQL or programming languages such as Java, Scala, and Python.
 Running on Apache Flink, Amazon KDA diminishes the complication of building, preserving, and integrating Apache Flink applications with other AWS services.

 Performing SQL queries with KDA is possible by utilizing KDA Studio Notebooks.
 These Notebooks are backed by Apache Zeppelin, allowing you to query data streams interactively in real-time and develop stream processing applications that use common SQL, Python, and Scala.
 By clicking just a few buttons, you can start a serverless notebook in the AWS Management console to query data streams and receive quick results.
 These notebooks provide a user-friendly interactive development experience while taking advantage of powerful capabilities powered by Apache Flink.